Table of Contents[Hide][Show]

 Things to Know Before Hiking at Big Bend

 Weather in Big Bend National Park can be unpredictable.
 One thing that you can predict?
 It is going to be HOT during the summer months.
 From April through roughly late September, plan to carry at least a gallon of water per person.
 Also, plan on packing and bringing in the majority of your water.
 While there may be water filling faucets at the visitor centers, don’t rely on them.
+The park has altitude variations from the Rio Grande carving through the Chihuahuan Desert (1,800 ft) all the way up to Emory Peak (7,832 ft) in the Chisos Mountains.
 Dress in layers and plan to hike early in the morning before the temperatures rise.

 We chose two hikes in the park: the Santa Elena Canyon Trail (roundtrip 1.7 miles) and the Hot Springs Canyon Trail (roughly 5 miles round trip- we did not do the full loop).
 These were both simple enough for me to complete and would be perfect for kids or novice hikers.